Cairo Sightseeing: What Are The Must-Sees and What You Can Skip

 What you absolutely need to read before going: Visiting The Pyramids of Giza: A Local’s Guide To Everything You Need To Know

-Cairo Museum (also known as the Egyptian Museum, or the Museum of Egyptian Antiquities)
+Cairo Museum and/or the National Museum of Egyptian Civilization

 Located in the famous Midan Tahrir, nowhere else in the world will you be able to see so many treasures in one place as the Cairo Museum.
 Established in 1835, the present neo-classical building was built in 1900.
 The museum’s collections exceed over 120,000 pieces, from the pre-historic era to the Roman-Greco period.